 The crowd gasped.

-Mandell waved to the helicopters, and the broke off.
+Mandell waved to the helicopters, and they broke off.

 "That's right!
 That's what you get for fucking with us!"

-“Ugghh” he groaned as he closed his eyes and turned over.
-He could hear what sounded like the muffled bursts of thunder and assumed it must be raining besides that everything was quiet and after a few moments the hungover general fell back into the restorative sanctuary of sleep.
+"Ugghh," he groaned as he closed his eyes and turned over.
+He could hear what sounded like the muffled bursts of thunder and assumed it must be raining besides that everything was quiet.
+After a few moments, the hungover General fell back into the restorative sanctuary of sleep.